hireatlas/blog/articles/add-extensions-to-laravel-herd-without-homebrew.md

 talk - dealing with not only installing Homebrew, then PHP, then running PECL, only to have it probably break right before my talk 😅

+{% call-to-action
+title="Looking for help with your Laravel project?" buttonText="Contact us today"
+/%}

 ## The better way to add PHP extensions to Laravel Herd

 I did some research, crawling through GitHub issues, until I found